wilhelmcs/transportation-cost/README.md

     8,6,10
     10,4,9

-The `-h` flag displays the help for the program execution
+The `-h` flag displays the help for the program execution. test

 ---
 ## Authors